SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity was glad the waiter hadn't showed up when they were under the table, but the thought did make her giggle.

-Pinkie tilted her head in a questioning way.
+Pinkie tilted her head curiously.
 "What's got you giggling?" she asked.

 "I thought about what if the waiter showed up while we were under the table," Rarity explained.